 It is important to know the clothing and tack differences between styles of English horse shows, too, such as the hunter class, jumper class, and dressage.

 When it comes to smaller shows, the best strategy is to stick to conservative and traditional.
-That your clothes should look neat and well pressed is essential.
-It is respectful to the judge and show organizers to take care with the turn out of horse and rider.
+Your clothes should look neat and well pressed.
+It is respectful to the judge and show's organizers to take care with the horse and rider.
 Everything should be spotless and your boots well polished and clean.

 Chances are you do not have to go out and buy all new clothing or tack.
 You may be able to find used items, or even borrow a few things until you decide what you need and want.
 Also, keep in mind that unless you want to draw attention to your hands (and you probably do not) your gloves should match your sleeves as much as possible.

 If you are an English rider but will be competing in line, conformation, turn-out classes, trail classes, or speed games learn more about Western horse show to get a grasp on the expectations there, which are different from the English guidelines.